decentraland/documentation/content/creator/sdk7/networking/serverless-multiplayer.md

 ## Mark an Entity as Synced

-In the [Scene editor]({{< ref "/content/creator/scene-editor/about-editor.md" >}}), mark an entity as synced by adding a **Multiplayer component** to it.
+In the [Creator Hub]({{< ref "/content/creator/scene-editor/about-editor.md" >}}), mark an entity as synced by adding a **Multiplayer component** to it.
 It includes a checkbox for each of the other components on the entity, allowing you to select which ones to update.

 <img src="/images/editor/multiplayer-component.png" alt="Armature" width="300"/>